jonathanjalmain/workshop-react-native-part-1/SETUP.md

 ### Dependencies

-Add the following dependencies in your package.json:

-    "axios": "^1.3.3"
-    "date-fns": "^2.29.3"
-    "expo-location": "^15.0.1"

-- axios is for making requests to the OpenWeather API
-- date-fns is for manipulating dates
-- expo-location is for accessing the user's coordinates

-Your package.json should look like this:
+Make sure your package.json looks like this:

     {
         "dependencies": {